 Brandeis Hall or Becker Hall - These two cafeterias on campus serve buffet style and do have vegetarian options.
 Grab-and-go options are available here as well.
 Brandeis Hall is located in the Brandeis building across from Creighton Hall.
 Becker Hall is located between the Kiewit and Becker Dorms.
 Dining options are also available in the Skutt Student Center and Harper Center.

 Your Student ID card will enable you to access buildings after hours, access the parking garages, check out materials from the libraries on campus, and make cashless purchases.
 You can obtain your Creighton ID card from the Card Services Office or request it online via the Card Services website.
 Your student ID card has a high-frequency proximity chip as well as a magnetic strip, so please do not alter or punch holes in your card.
 If your card is stolen or lost, please report to Card Services for deactivation.
 The replacement fee is $20 if lost or stolen or $10 if you are replacing a damaged card.

 The Jaybuck$ program allows you to use your ID as a debit card.
-For a list of on-campus and off-campus locations that accept Jaybuck$ and additional card information, visit Card Services.
+For a list of on-campus locations that accept Jaybuck$ and additional card information, visit Card Services.

 Located on the ground floor of the Harper Center, the Center for Health and Counseling offers a full-service medical clinic staffed with physicians, nurse practitioners, physician assistants, registered nurses, licensed practical nurses, and certified medical assistants.
 In addition, the Center provides individual counseling, group counseling, academic counseling, crisis intervention and a variety of other services.